 Why Choose a Niche?

-At first glance you would think that choosing a niche blog is a bad idea since it’s very specific.
-It would make sense to write about a broader spectrum of topics to accommodate more readers, right?
+At first glance one would think that choosing a niche blog is a bad idea since it’s very specific.
+It would make sense to write about a broader spectrum of topics to accommodate more readers and avoid boredom, right?

 The short answer is no. Writing general posts and jumping from topic to topic will make it difficult to cultivate a loyal fan base of readers.